FD&C Yellow No. 6 Dye- FDA Batch Certified

 HOW TO BLOOM A DYE:

-Take a small amount of dye and add just enough water to dissolve the dye powder.
-Use the minimum amount needed to dissolve the dye.
-Stir to assist dissolving.
+Take a small amount of dye and add enough water to dissolve the dye powder.
+Stir or swirl to assist dissolving.

 You can use the dye in liquid form directly into your medium or you can add baking soda to the liquid dye and mix thoroughly until evenly colored.
 Sodium bicarbonate (baking soda) is alkaline and can change some colors to an unexpected color.
 If this happens, add a half part citric acid to your baking soda part.
 This will balance the pH levels and give you an accurate color.